 Highlighting an incorrect work history

 Obviously, these types of job application lies go well beyond mere resume embellishment.
 These lies are intended to misrepresent who you are as a person and a potential employee.
-They involve fraudulent claims that prevent an employer from honestly assessing your hiring suitability.
+They involve fraudulent claims that prevent a potential employer or hiring manager from honestly assessing your hiring suitability.
 And when they are discovered, they often result in serious consequences.

 Texas is one such state (there are others).
-In the Lone Star State, job-seekers could be charged with a Class B misdemeanor if they misrepresent their educational accomplishments.
+In the Lone Star State, job-seekers could be charged with a Class B misdemeanor if they .
 Under that statute, you could be punished for falsely claiming to possess a post-secondary degree.
 The law makes it a crime to use such claims for the purpose of obtaining employment.
 Similar laws exist in states like New Jersey and Kentucky.

 (We wrote a post here on excluding education from your resume - which is okay in certain situations)